 This depends on what you’re interested in.
 If big, exciting water is what your group is looking for, then high-water season is the best time.
 Mid-June to early July is traditionally the high-water season.
 When rivers run at their peak, it can make for a big ride.
 Keep in mind some sections may close due to high water conditions.
 Most people enjoy a normal run off-season, which is mid-May to late-August.
 Water levels and weather are very unpredictable, so book a date that best suits the group and be prepared for the unexpected.
 There really is no bad time to go white water rafting in Colorado.

 Please see our equipment lists for activity specific gear.
 For rafting you will want to bring a few towels to leave in your car; you’ll be happy to have something to dry off with after your adventure.
-Bring a change of dry clothes to leave in your car; our basecamps offer changing rooms so you can be comfortable after your Colorado raft adventure.
+Bring a change of dry clothes to leave in your car.
+Our boathouses offer changing rooms so you can be comfortable after your Colorado raft adventure.
 Bring sunscreen, sunglasses, sunglass straps and hats that protect from the sun.
 Bring water for pre-rafting and post-rafting hydration..
 Remember, you’re in the Colorado Rockies, and it’s important to stay hydrated!
 We also suggest bringing cash to tip your guide.

 Nope!
 Except for advanced and expert trips, you can go white water rafting even if you can’t swim.
 Each person will be fitted with a Type-V Coast Guard-approved personal flotation device (life jacket) to be worn while on the river at all times.
 This life jacket is designed to float the wearer on his/her back with his/her head out of the water.
 Guests are instructed on the proper use of this life jacket in a safety orientation talk before departure.
 It does help to have some knowledge of swimming, especially in some of the more aggressive sections.